 1. Plant Friends Together

 This ancient system of pairing plants together in the garden has been making a comeback since the organic movement of the 1970s.
 Part science and part folklore, companion planting is the art and science of pairing compatible plants (or friends) together in order to create a healthier, more productive vegetable garden.
 Attracting pollinators and beneficial insects, and also repelling pests are only a few of the many ways that companion planting can benefit a garden.
-A well-known example of companion planting is the Three Sisters method of planting corn, beans, and squash that was used by Native Americans.
+A well-known example of companion planting is the Three Sisters method of planting corn, beans, and squash which was used by Native Americans.

 And sometimes, the aim of companion planting is knowing which plants not to plant in proximity to each other (non-compatible plants are often referred to as foes).
 This is the case with Black Walnut trees which create a substance called juglone that seeps in the soil and can kill certain plants.